Optimizing WordPress Media: Disable Unnecessary Thumbnails and Free Up Server Space

-Many WordPress users face the issue of excessive server storage usage due to the automatic generation of multiple thumbnail files for every uploaded image.
+Optimizing WordPress Media is the solution to the issue many users face for excessive server storage usage due to the automatic generation of multiple thumbnail files for every uploaded image.
 By default, WordPress and various themes or plugins create several image sizes, many of which may not be necessary for the site’s needs.

 Here’s the Idea: